marcusklasson/GroceryStoreDataset/README.md

 ### To do:

 * Translate all txt files for packages with information about ingredients and nutrition values.
 Currently, all items until Arla Standard milk have been translated.
+* Explain how to use txt files for loading data.
+* Add link to paper.
+* Avocado is a fruit, not a vegetable...